ieedan/ts-blocks/.changeset/forty-turkeys-join.md

 "jsrepo": patch
 ---

-`github` provider will not detect default branch if a branch is not supplied.
+`github` provider will now detect default branch if a branch is not supplied.